rabbitmq/rabbitmq-website/site/cli.md

 one with a randomly generated value when the RabbitMQ server starts up.

-Erlang cookie management is best done using automation tools and not manually.
+Erlang cookie generation should be done at cluster deployment stage, ideally using automation and orchestration tools.

 ### <a id="cookie-file-locations" class="anchor" href="#cookie-file-locations">Cookie File Locations</a>